lyteword/chspurgeon-tod/volume-2/psalm-51.md

 **Verses 12-13.** A threefold desire.

-1\.To be *happy* —"Restore," etc.
+1\.
+To be *happy* —"Restore," etc.

-2\.To be *consistent* —"Uphold," etc.
+2\.
+To be *consistent* —"Uphold," etc.

-3\.To be *useful* —"Then will I teach," etc. *—W. Jackson.*
+3\.
+To be *useful* —"Then will I teach," etc. *—W. Jackson.*

 **Verse 13.**

-1\.It is not our duty to seek the conversion of others until we are converted ourselves.
+1\.
+It is not our duty to seek the conversion of others until we are converted ourselves.

-2\.The greater enjoyment we have in the ways of God, the more faithfully and earnestly we shall make them known to others.
+2\.
+The greater enjoyment we have in the ways of God, the more faithfully and earnestly we shall make them known to others.

-3\.The more faithfully and earnestly we make them known to others the more they will be influenced by them.
+3\.
+The more faithfully and earnestly we make them known to others the more they will be influenced by them.

 **Verse 15.**

-1\.Confession.
+1\.
+Confession.
 His lips are sealed on account—

 (a) Of his fall—and well they might be.